jun-uen0/articles/articles/algorithms/segment_tree/segment_tree_en.md

 # Segment Tree
 ## Introduction
 Segment Tree is an efficient tree data structure for dynamic range queries.
-That is the reason why its name is "Segment" Tree.
+This is why it is called a "Segment Tree."
-The arrary is recursively diveided into two segments until the segment size is 1.
+The array is recursively divided into two segments until the segment size is 1.
-The concept of dividing into segments sounds like binary search method.
+The concept of dividing into segments is similar to the binary search method.

-Trade-offs: It uses many memory.
+**Trade-off:** It uses a lot of memory.

 ## How to implement
 Example: finding the maximum value of range